-Appendix IV Conditions for the use of staff not qualified in accordance with to MCAR-66 in accordance with referred to in points MCAR-145.A.30(j) I and 2
+Appendix IV Conditions for the use of staff not qualified in accordance with MCAR-66 referred to in points MCAR-145.A.30(j) 1 and 2

-- 1. Certifying staff in compliance with all the following conditions will are deemed to meet the intent of MCAR-145.A.30(j)(1) and (2): - (a) The person shall hold a licence or a certifying staff authorisation issued under the country's National regulations in compliance with ICAO Annex 1. - (b) The scope of work of the person shall not exceed the scope of work defined by the National licence/certifying staff authorisation. - (c) The person shall demonstrate he/she has received training on human factors and airworthiness regulations as detailed in MCAR-66. - (d) The person shall demonstrate 5 years maintenance experience for line maintenance certifying staff and 8 years for base maintenance certifying staff.
-However, those persons whose authorised tasks do not exceed those of a MCAR-66 category A certifying staff, need to demonstrate 3 years maintenance experience only. - (e) Line maintenance certifying staff and base maintenance support staff shall receive type training at a level corresponding to MCAR-66 Appendix III level 3 for every aircraft on which they are authorised to make certification.
-However those persons whose authorised tasks do not exceed those of a MCAR-66 category A certifying staff may receive task training in lieu of a complete type training. - (f) Base maintenance certifying staff must shall demonstrate he/she received type training and passed examination at the category C level referred to in Appendix III to MCAR-66 for each aircraft type in the scope of work referred to in point (b), except that for the first aircraft type, training and examination shall be at the category B1 or B2 level of Appendix III. at a level corresponding to at least MCAR-66 Appendix III level 1 for every aircraft on which they are authorised to make certification.
+- 1. Certifying staff in compliance with all the following conditions are deemed to meet the intent of MCAR-145.A.30(j)(1) and (2): - (a) The person shall hold a licence or a certifying staff authorisation issued under the country's National regulations in compliance with ICAO Annex 1. - (b) The scope of work of the person shall not exceed the scope of work defined by the National licence/certifying staff authorisation. - (c) The person shall demonstrate he/she has received training on human factors and airworthiness regulations as detailed in MCAR-66. - (d) The person shall demonstrate 5 years maintenance experience for line maintenance certifying staff and 8 years for base maintenance certifying staff.
+However, those persons whose authorised tasks do not exceed those of a MCAR-66 category A certifying staff, need to demonstrate 3 years maintenance experience only. - (e) Line maintenance certifying staff and base maintenance support staff shall demonstrate he/she received type training and passed examination at the category B1, B2 or B3 level, as applicable, referred to in Appendix III to MCAR-66 for each aircraft type in the scope of work referred to in point (b).
+However those persons whose authorised tasks do not exceed those of a MCAR-66 category A certifying staff may receive task training in lieu of a complete type training. - (f) Base maintenance certifying staff shall demonstrate he/she received type training and passed examination at the category C level referred to in Appendix III to MCAR-66 for each aircraft type in the scope of work referred to in point (b), except that for the first aircraft type, training and examination shall be at the category B1, B2 or B3 level of Appendix III. - 2.
+Protected rights - (a) The personnel having privileges before the entry into force of the relevant requirements of MCAR-66 may continue to exercise them without the need to comply with points 1(c) to 1(f).